pirocorp/Reconnaissance-Fundamentals/01. Passive Reconnaissance/README.md

 **OSINT tools** within the framework enable effective data harvesting from various online sources, including social media and search engines.
 They also extend to exploring the Deep and Dark Web, offering insights across multiple sectors.

+### Search Engines

+[Google hacking](https://www.exploit-db.com/google-hacking-database) is a database of Google (usually) queries that allow you to get detailed information about the target.

 ### Cross-Linked